 Water Resources Research

-Guswa, Andrew J.; Brauman, Kate A.; Brown, Casey; Hamel, Perrine; Keeler, Bonnie L.; and Sayre, Susan Stratton, "Ecosystem Services: Challenges and Opportunities for Hydrologic Modeling to Support Decision Making" (2014).
-Engineering: Faculty Publications.
-3.
+Guswa, Andrew John; Brauman, Kate A.; Brown, Casey; Hamel, Perrine; Keeler, Bonnie L.; and Sayre, Susan Stratton, "Ecosystem Services: Challenges and Opportunities for Hydrologic Modeling to Support Decision Making" (2014).
+Engineering: Faculty Publications, Smith College, Northampton, MA.